Skip to content

 This motion was passed in June 2022.
 You can read the original motion document here.

-Romane Branthomme, the Activities and Development Officer, is responsible for implementing this policy.
-She has been working with SU staff this year on a comprehensive rebuild of the SU's democratic processes as outlined in last year's democracy review.
+Josh Goldman, the Education Officer, is responsible for implementing this policy.
+In 22/23 the SU worked on a comprehensive rebuild of the SU's democratic processes as outlined in last year's democracy review.
 You can see more about the Democracy Review here.
-The SU will be presenting a report on the new Democratic systems in place at the end of the 2022/23 academic year.
+The SU will be presenting a report on the new Democratic systems in place in Summer 2023.

 Should the LSE provide holistic support for postgraduate research students to improve their wellbeing?